Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 https://www.markdownguide.org
 fake@example.com

+Reference-Style Links
-Reference-Style Links (For Clean Source Code) Reference-style links separate the link text from the URL definition, making your main text easier to read.
-This is ideal for academic writing or documents with many links.
+Reference-style links separate the link text from the URL definition, making your source text much cleaner.
+This is ideal for academic papers or documents with many links.

-Part 1 (In text): The link text and a reference label.
+Part 1 (In-text): Use a second set of brackets with a label.

 markdown
 Learn more about [Markdown][1] or see the [specification][spec].
-Part 2 (Elsewhere, like the bottom of the file): The definition of the reference label.
+Part 2 (Anywhere in the document, often at the bottom): Define the label.

 markdown
 [1]: https://www.markdownguide.org "The Markdown Guide"